 EFFECTIVE HOT TUB EXERCISES FOR ARTHRITIS RELIEF

-The best types of hot tub exercises for arthritis relief are gentle, and they will use the water for resistance to help build strength gradually.
+The best types of hot tub exercises for arthritis relief are gentle, using the water for resistance to help build strength gradually.
 When you keep your hands open and move your hands and feet turned perpendicular to the water, this will help to increase the resistance and build up your strength.
-Frequent repetition and steady, controlled movements are going to be the keys to effective exercise and pain relief both in the water and in daily life.
+A daily routine of steady, controlled movements is the key to effective exercise and arthritis pain relief both in the water and in daily life.

 Here are some gentle hot tub exercises you can try.
 Once again, it’s a good idea to check in with your doctor first and adapt any exercises to your body.